 Painting contractors tend to be local (as of yet, there are no nationally franchised paint contractors).
 While paint contractors concentrate on painting, some perform associated tasks such as plaster repairs, minor drywall work, trim and molding, and wallpapering.

-Because it is next to impossible to find out information about local painting contractors on the Internet, the old adage “talk to neighbors” applies here.
+Because it is next to impossible to find out information about local painting contractors on the Internet, the adage “talk to neighbors” applies here.
 Some painting contractors display signs on the lawns of houses they are working on, but you find this more with general contractors and siding and replacement windows companies.
 So, other than the painter’s white panel van out front, you often do not know what is going on inside your neighbors’ houses.

-Urban areas often have local magazines (i.e., in Seattle, there is Seattle Magazine), and many of them feature renovated homes.
+Urban areas often have local magazines (e.g., in Seattle, there is Seattle Magazine), and many of them feature renovated homes.
 These pieces will list the names and phone numbers for the contractor and sub-contractors—but be warned, these sub-contractors are usually very high-end and expensive.

 Most painting contractors will take on any kind of job, from merely painting your window trim to a full-house paint job.
 But let us assume that they are painting your interior.
 You can usually expect:

 - Coverage of all areas that will not be painted, such as floors, windows, kitchen counters, and cabinets.

-- Minor surface preparation prior to painting, which means light sanding and scraping away loose paint, tapping in a few protruding nails, cleaning off the woodwork, using tackcloth in some areas.
+- Minor surface preparation before painting, which means light sanding and scraping away loose paint, tapping in a few protruding nails, cleaning off the woodwork, using tackcloth in some areas.
 The key here is “minor,” as the contractor will assume that the house is mostly in paint-ready condition.

 - Removal of electrical plates, lights, doors, and other obstacles.

 - Moving furniture away for better access to the areas to be painted.
 This is not a painter’s job, so you would need to confirm this beforehand.

 - Priming new drywall or the current paint with an interior latex primer.

-- Two color coats of interior latex paint on the walls.
+- Two coats of the color of interior latex paint on the walls.

 - Two coats of ceiling paint.

 - Painting the trim and molding (baseboards, window trim, window muntins, etc.).

 - Touchups of missed spots.